Listen to this article:

 Gail Omvedt (August 1941-August 2021) Sangli, Maharashtra

 The next major blow was the passing away of Gail Omvedt, an American born Indian sociologist, on August 25, 2021 at the age of 80.
-She had been ailing with cancer for quite some years.
+She had been ailing for quite some years.

 Gail came to India in 1971 for her doctoral research on ‘non-Brahmin social movements in Western India’ and focussed on the work of Mahatma Jyotiba Phule and Savitribai Phule, the renowned social reformers of the 19th century who led the anti-caste struggle in Maharashtra.